behreajj/AsepriteSwatchExchange/README.md

 The file begins with the header, "ASEF", `0x41 0x53 0x45 0x46`, followed by the file version, 1.0.0, `0x00 0x01 0x00 0x00`.
 The number of blocks is described by `0x00 0x00 0x00 0x0E`.
 A block of color data begins with `0x00 x01`.
 The number of bytes that follow after in the block, 34, is signaled by `0x00 0x22`.
 The length of the swatch's name, 6, with a terminal zero appended, is given by `0x00 0x007`.
 After the name, `0x52 0x47 0x42 0x20` signals the "RGB " format.
 The number of color channels to follow depends on the format.
 This is different from `.aco`, which always had 4 channels.
 For RGB, there are 3 color channels with 4 bytes per channel.
 The bytes represent the value as a real number.
 The color block concludes with the global, spot or normal color mode, `0x00 0x02`.

 For more samples, see the samples folder of this repository.

-### Color Profiles

-Hexadecimal codes, such as `#dc3a3a`, are not universal and transportable color identifiers, contrary to what many beginning pixel artists believe.
-These codes depend heavily on color profile.
-Two colors may appear the same, but have different hex codes, or have the same code but appear differently.
-While newer palette file formats are color managed, older ones, like the `.gpl` and `.pal` formats used by Aseprite, are not.

-While Aseprite defaults to [standard RGB](https://en.wikipedia.org/wiki/SRGB), Adobe software commonly uses Adobe RGB.
-If colors look slightly off when swapping between Aseprite and Adobe software, check the color profile by going to `Sprite > Properties`.

-Aseprite allows the color profile to be set to `.icc` files via Lua script, but not through the UI.
-A dialog script to set the profile can be found at my other repository, [AsepriteAddons](https://github.com/behreajj/AsepriteAddons/blob/main/dialogs/color/setColorProfile.lua).
-The Adobe 1998 color profile can be downloaded from [here](https://www.adobe.com/digitalimag/adobergb.html) as an `.icc`.

 ## Modification